rmccoy7541/neand_sQTL/log.md

 `cat *nominals_*_20.txt | gzip -c > permutations_full.txt.gz`
 ...except with "nominals."
 There are so many files that MARCC needs a few minutes to display them.

 Strangely enough, there are only a little over 15,000 output files when there should be more.
-Strange.
 I wonder why that is.

 ### 01/03/2019